 An RSU represents a promise to deliver a share of the Company's common stock as soon as practicable after vesting.
-Annual awards of RSUs are scheduled to vest in three equal annual installments beginning on the 28th of the month in which the first anniversary of the grant date occurs, with full or pro-rata vesting in the event of death, disability and specified terminations of employment.
+RSU awards vest on a full or pro-rata basis in the event of death, disability and specified terminations of employment.
 RSU awards include the right to payment of dividend equivalents for each share of common stock that is paid in respect of a vested RSU.
 Dividend equivalents that relate to RSU awards that do not vest or are forfeited also will be forfeited.
 Holders of RSU awards have no right to vote the shares of common stock subject to the award.

 The Company has not granted annual RSU awards to senior executives since 2019.
-As of December 31, 2021, the named executive officers held outstanding RSU awards that were granted in 2019.